bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 In this tutorial we will estimate diversification rates for dinosaurs using a previously published supertree.
 The evolutionary history of dinosaurs is somewhat controversial; although non-avian dinosaurs are well agreed to have become extinct as a result of an asteroid impact at the Cretaceous-Paleogene boundary, it has been fiercely debated whether the clade was already in decline prior to this event (e.g. {% cite Brusatte2015 Benson2018 --file Skyline-analyses-for-macroevolution/master-refs.bib %}).

 The aim of this tutorial is to:
-- Learn how to set up a skyline analysis using an existing (previously constructed) phylogeny;
+- Learn how to set up a piecewise rate analysis using an existing (previously constructed) phylogeny;
 - Develop skills in XML hacking;
-- Highlight the differences between exponential coalescent and fossilised-birth-death skylines.
+- Highlight the differences between piecewise exponential growth coalescent and fossilised-birth-death skyline models.

 ## The data